icerpc/icerpc-docs/pages/docs/icerpc-core/protocols-and-transports/ice-duplex-transports.md

 When you create a client connection to server address `ice://hello.zeroc.com`, you instruct IceRPC to establish a connection that uses the ice protocol.

-ice is an [application layer](https://en.wikipedia.org/wiki/Application_layer) protocol that transmits RPCs (requests and responses) over a duplex connection.
+BENOIT: the application layer from the internet protocol suite or OSI model?
+I wouldn't mention this detail, it doesn't bring very useful information to the reader. ice is an [application layer](https://en.wikipedia.org/wiki/Application_layer) protocol that transmits RPCs (requests and responses) over a duplex connection.